 3. Play phone

 Having a phone toy accessible to the child at home is a must.
 It provides the child with the means to develop their language skills in the most natural and engaging way.
-The child often observes adults having a conversation on the phone and happily mimics their behaviour.
-Pretending speaking on the phone young child starts to pronounce new words and listen very carefully to their speech.
+The child often observes adults having a conversation on the phone and happily mimics their behavior.
+Pretending to speak on the phone young child starts to pronounce new words and listen very carefully to their speech.

 4. Pictures of realistic objects

-Clear, attractive, beautiful and realistic pictures assorted on different categories present the child with an opportunity to broaden their vocabulary and help them to become more familiar with the world that surrounds them.
+Clear, attractive, beautiful, and realistic pictures assorted in different categories present the child with an opportunity to broaden their vocabulary and help them to become more familiar with the world that surrounds them.
 Usually, pictures are made in pairs for a child to find matching cards or are accompanied by objects or toys.

 “Not only does he create his language, but he shapes the organs that enable him to frame the words.
 He has to make the physical basis of every moment, all the elements of our intellect, everything the human being is blessed with.”
 Maria Montessori (The Absorbent Mind, p.
 22)

 As you know a child develops as a whole.
 Regular exercise improves literacy skills in a young child in a great way.
-Learning to speak and mastering literacy skills goes hand in hand with physical activity and proven to benefit the child’s brain development.
+Learning to speak and mastering literacy skills goes hand in hand with physical activity and are proven to benefit the child’s brain development.
 You can read more about it here.
-Taking the child on a long nature walks, for example, will provide with a range of opportunities to benefit child’s literacy development, strengthen their health and will leave you both with wonderful memories.
+Taking the child on a long nature walk, for example, will provide a range of opportunities to benefit a child’s literacy development, strengthen their health, and will leave you both with wonderful memories.